I suggest to play this March Music to add more atmosphere while reading this blog.

 Maximilan’s son Ferdinand Maria von Bayern („der Friedliebende“, who loved the peace) 1636-1679 follwed as elector from Bavaria.(grandson and godchild of Habsburger emperor Ferdinand II., mother: Maria Anna, daughter of Ferdinand)

 Ferdinand Maria died in Schleißheim and is intered in the Theatiner church.
-He started the construction of Castle Nymphenburg and the Theatinerkirche (Stiftskirche St. Kajetan) in late barocken stile.
+He started the construction of Castle Nymphenburg and the Theatinerkirche (Stiftskirche St. Kajetan) in late baroque stile.

 He also promoted art with the construction of the old opera next to the Salvatorkirche at the Salvatorplatz 1657.
 He kept out of territorial conflicts and kept distance both from France (Ludwig XIV.) and the Habsburger.
-He after long hesitation rejected the proposal of french Cardinal Mazerin (who followed Richelieu in France) to take over the office of German King and instead promoted the Habsburger Leopold I. He helped to fend off the Osmanic Expansion in the east.
+He after long hesitation rejected the proposal of French Cardinal Mazerin (who followed Richelieu in France) to take over the office of German King and instead promoted the Habsburger Leopold I. He helped to fend off the Osmanic Expansion in the east.
 But he missed the chance to accomplisch the plan to buy the colony Nieuw Amsterdam (New York, USA) in the early 1660’ties.
+Instead he baught a lot of property at the more promising Starnberger See.
+(Castles Berg, Possenhofen, Kempfenhausen)

 Son of Ferdinand Maria, Maximilan II.
-Emanuel 1662-1726 “Kurfürst” (elector) had the ambitions to become German emperor and married the daughter of the austrian emperor Leopold I. Maria Antonia from Austria.
+Emanuel 1662-1726 “Kurfürst” (elector), other than Ferdinand, had the ambitions to become German emperor and married the daughter of the austrian emperor Leopold I. Maria Antonia from Austria.
 Therefore he built the big representative new Castle in Schleißheim in the town Oberschleißheim

 Sheila in front of Schleissheim and Lustheim castles